 Excerpt from my diary for 13 April 1979, shortly before I set off for the States:

 I’ve been reading a few good books – “Zuleika Dobson”, “The Good Soldier Schweik”, and “On the Road” – the last two in particular are magnificent in telling one how to carry on in an apparently indifferent world.
 The main key to a cheerful existence is highly obviously either a massive faith, or else friends, to whom one can explain one’s problems and anxieties and get answers and suggestions – like prayers.
 Anyone I make love to, I think, I really talk to – lying in the half-light.
 Remember how A. was a different, infinitely wiser and more beautiful person afterwards.
 “It’s funny how it brings you closer together,” she said, but it isn’t really.

 * * *

-I published a second episode of my trip recently under the title Leaving New York.
+We jump forward to a second episode of my trip under the title Leaving New York.
 What happened to the mojo of my youth?
 How about yours?

 Leaving New York